gmponos/monolog-slack/README.md

 - Current package gives you the ability to add a custom formatter to the `SlackwebhookHandler` in order to format Attachments.
 Monolog allows you to  pass a formatter to SlackHandlers but the formatter is applied only to simple messages of slack and they are not applied for Attachments.
-- I have created my custom formatters and I tend to like the formatting of Slack Records that I have created more than the one that monolog has.
+- I have created my own custom formatters.
+I like the formatting of Slack Records that I have more than the one that monolog has.

 ## Install